Who we are

 - 3rd Saturday: Long.
 20-30 miles taken at a slightly faster pace (around 11mph) for people who like to keep going generally with an odd stop for regrouping as necessary.

 - Last Sunday (4th or 5th): Joint Isis Cyclists-Oxford Cycling UK ride.
 A 20-30 mile return trip to coffee in the company of riders from Oxford Cycling UK.
 This ride is always a mixed social ride (i.e. male partners and friends welcome).
 The pace of this ride is slightly faster than an Isis long ride and usually only has occasional stops for regrouping.
 The Oxford Cycling UK riders continue on a full day ride, which Isis Cyclists riders are welcome to join.

 - Midweek during the month: Stop & Stare.
 A 5-10 mile ride taken at a gentle pace suitable for all.
 The ride usually has a theme and visits several places of interest along the way.

 All rides feature a refreshment stop at one of the many cafés, tea rooms and other simple eateries in the area.
 For a list of some of our most frequented and/or favourite haunts, visit The Isis Cyclists Guide to Cafés and Tea Rooms.

-In addition to these regular rides, we run evening jaunts, mixed socials (when you can bring male friends and family along), picnics, charity rides and weekends away.
+In addition to these regular rides, we run evening jaunts, mixed socials (when you can bring male friends and family along), picnics, charity rides and weekends away during the summer.
 Since 2014 we have introduced a programme of progressively longer rides over the spring and summer, leading up to a 50-mile challenge in early September.